The deeper dive into ancient resin's grounding qualities in a high cortisol world.

 Does Oud Reduce Stress?

-Because oud oil for relaxation has traditionally been used in spiritual and grounding rituals, many people associate it with:
+Oud oil for relaxation is traditionally used in spiritual and grounding rituals, thus making many people think of it as:

 -